twhalley/python-openbao-auto-deployment/README.md

 - **AppRole Authentication**: Secure service-to-service authentication
 - **Database Integration**: PostgreSQL secrets engine configuration
 - **Audit Logging**: Comprehensive audit trail support
+- **No external libraries**: This does not use any libraies and is all done using Python 3.

 ## Getting Started